When is The Last Kingdom season five on Netflix?

 What could happen in season five?

-If season five were to get the green light, there are plenty of places the story could go next.
+If season five were to get the green light, there are plenty of directions the story could go in next.

+Executive producer Nigel Marchant told RadioTimes.com: “I think we want to tell the story of these separate kingdoms coming together and how that union happens, and also does Uhtred get back to Bebbanburg?
+Does he get his dream?
+Does he find his legacy?
+And what’s his involvement in bringing these kingdoms together?
+So, we’d love to carry on.”

-For one thing, fans will be eager to know whether Aelswith survives the poisoning she suffered at the hands of King Edward’s wife and father-in-law.
+One of the biggest plot threads left hanging at the end of this season is whether Aelswith survives her poisoning at the hands of Aethelhelm.

+Eliza Butterworth, who has played Aelswith since season one, spoke to RadioTimes.com about whether her character could pull through.

+She said: “It was really exciting to play her in those more sensitive sides, not only emotionally but also now physically, we really see her completely unravelling and becoming so weak.
+And those around her feeling complete and utter sympathy and realising that they do need her around.
+It’s quite sad to maybe see her go, so we don’t know.
+We don’t know…”

-There are also plenty more stories to tell with Uhtred’s children, Young Uhtred and Stiorra, the latter of which has been partnered to a viking warrior in a bid for peace.
+There are also plenty more stories to tell with Uhtred’s children, Young Uhtred and Stiorra, the latter having just been partnered to a viking warrior in a bid for peace.

 Each season of The Last Kingdom loosely adapts two books from Bernard Cornwell’s Saxon Stories series of novels.
 Season four tackled the seventh and eighth instalments, The Pagan Lord and The Empty Throne.